Esri/arcgis-runtime-samples-android/kotlin/geodesic-operations/README.md

 1. Create a `Point` and display it as a `Graphic`.
 2. Obtain a new point when a tap occurs on the `MapView` and add this point as a graphic.
 3. Create a `Polyline` from the two points.
-4. Execute `GeometryEngine.densifyGeodetic` by passing in the created polyine then create a graphic from the returned `Geometry`.
+4. Execute `GeometryEngine.densifyGeodetic(...)` by passing in the created polyine then create a graphic from the returned `Geometry`.
-5. Execute `GeometryEngine.lengthGeodetic` by passing in the two points and display the returned length on the screen.
+5. Execute `GeometryEngine.lengthGeodetic(...)` by passing in the two points and display the returned length on the screen.

 ## Relevant API